nwg-piotr/nwg-iso/README.md

 ## nwg-mini

 The live environment (CLI) comes with the `installer` command, which is a simplified version of the interactive installation with the [archinstall](https://github.com/archlinux/archinstall) script.
 Some must have stuff has already been pre-selected.
-The iso also provides a script to install the shell itself - from the user account.
+The iso also provides a script to install the shell itself - from the user account (see [Multiple user accounts](#multiple-user-accounts) below).
+During installation you can choose the text editor and the web browser.
 Some packages (installer, AUR helper, customized sddm theme, python-dasbus and wlr-randr) have been enclosed in a local repository.
 Besides, we only use [Arch](https://archlinux.org/packages) and [AUR](https://aur.archlinux.org/) repositories.

 ## nwg-live

 This ISO comes with live Hyprland/sway environment, so that you can test compositors and the shell before installation.
-The installer is still the same, but will run inside the terminal emulator.
+The text editor and the web browser are predefined: mousepad and Firefox.
+Of course you can replace them later with what you like most.
+All the AUR stuff comes packaged in the local repository.
+The entire installation, for all user accounts, is performed in one pass by the "installer" script.
 Please find the "Installer" item in the top panel menu.

 ## Installation